 If you excel at marketing and already have a lot of success as a personal brand, you might want to take on most of the marketing responsibilities yourself.

 If you excel at hiring, coaching, and managing people, you might want to mostly hire clinicians that can do marketing and delegate further marketing execution to consultants as needed.

 If you love both, you can navigate a balance between the two.

 Important: If You Want Your Clinicians To Take On Marketing Responsibilities – Hire Accordingly

-I’ve seen this mistake over and over again: an excellent therapist expands into a group practice thinking that what they need to find in the therapists they hire is the ability to do good clinical work.
+I’ve seen this mistake over and over again: an excellent therapist expands into a group practice thinking that all they need in the therapists they hire is them to have the ability to do good clinical work.

 They find great therapists and bring them on board.